lindazeng979/bilingual-babyLM/README.md

   <vocab_size>
 python3 scripts/tokenizers/test_GPT2_tokenizer.py <output_folder>
 ```
-Note: train a tokenizer for every unique dataset that you want to train a model on.
+> Note: train a tokenizer for every unique dataset that you want to train a model on.
 Then, make sure to use that tokenizer while training that model on that particular dataset.
-The default `vocab_size` for GPT-2 is 52k, and our experiments use 80k (see paper for explanation).
+The default `vocab_size` for GPT-2 is 52k, and our experiments use 80k (see Section 3.3 of our paper).

-### Example
+**Example**:

 ```bash
 python3 scripts/tokenizers/train_GPT2_tokenizer.py \